junxit/us-congress-bills-111/bill.md

   > - **(j)** *Definitions* In this section:
   >   - **(1)** *Agency performance improvement officer* The term “agency performance improvement officer” means a senior executive of an agency who is designated by the head of the agency, and reports to the head of the agency, the agency Deputy Secretary, or such other agency official designated by the head of the agency, to carry out the requirements of this section.
   >   - **(2)** *Performance information* The term “performance information” means the results of assessments conducted under this section.
+  > - **(k)** *Construction* Nothing in this section shall be construed as requiring the head of an agency to perform impact evaluations that estimate quantitatively, for one or more variables, the effect a program or policy had compared to what may have otherwise happened.

 - **(b)** *Performance assessments To be considered in evaluating senior executives* Section 4313 of title 5, United States Code, is amended (in the matter before paragraph (1)) by striking “organizational performance,” and inserting the following: “organizational performance (including such reviews of agency performance, conducted under section 1120 of title 31, as are relevant),”.
 - **(c)** *Clerical amendment* The table of sections at the beginning of chapter 11 of title 31, United States Code, is amended by adding at the end the following: